dasch/transair/README.md

 Both master and translation strings are supposed to be stored in version control, making deployment simple and reliable.

+Transair supports multiple _versions_ of a string.
+Each version is identified by a digest of the master translation, meaning that any change to the master translation will implicitly cause a new version to be created when synchronizing.
+Translations are attached to a specific version of a key.
+This allows making changes to master strings in feature branches without impacting other branches, as you'll always get the translations specific to the local set of master strings.

 ###### Example usage

 ```